FrancesCoronel/diversify-me/README.md

 # DiversifyMe

-## This is a list of tech conferences happening that provide diversity travel grants/scholarships.
+## This is a list of tech conferences that provide diversity travel grants/scholarships.

 > Most of these conferences require the applicant to be over 18 years old and either a student in a CS-related major or a developer.